Cuphead Review – A Cup Worth Drinking Out Of

 Video game developers are always pushing the boundaries of their craft by experimenting with things like narrative, gameplay, and style.
 Cuphead, a run ‘n’ gun indie game developed by Studio MDHR, easily surpasses the limits of what video games are capable of stylistically.

 After 3 years of waiting in anticipation, Cuphead finally dropped last weekend, and it exceeds all expectations.
 What better way to start talking about the game then with its look.
 Cuphead‘s design is inspired by 1930s cartoons, specifically, the cartoons of Fleischer Studios, Ub Iwerks, and Walt Disney.
-The game’s designs are delicious eye candy and makes it one of the most visually fascinating games to come out in a long time.
+The game’s design is delicious eye candy and makes it one of the most visually fascinating games to come out in a long time.
 All of Cuphead‘s characters are hand drawn and its watercolor background are very beautiful.
 What I love the most about Cuphead‘s art style is that it pays homage to rubber hose animation, an animation style that was once abandoned, but has found new life in this game.

 I have total respect for Cuphead‘s animators.
 I cannot even begin to fathom the amount of work that went into making this game as animating by hand is arduous and incredibly time-consuming.
 Nonetheless, all of their hard work paid off because Cuphead succeeds in looking like an authentic 1930s cartoon.
 The game essentially feels like you are playing a cartoon from that era, which is, as far as I am aware, a first in gaming.